karimelmel/authx/README.md

   --body '{"appId": "e44dca09-36d1-4eb3-8a36-f61cf9a3f420"}'
 ```

-Find the client id for your Microsoft Graph application, this is unqiue to each tenant:
+Find the client id for your Microsoft Graph application, this is unique to each tenant:
 ```bash
 az rest --method GET \
   --uri "https://graph.microsoft.com/v1.0/servicePrincipals?\$filter=appId eq '00000003-0000-0000-c000-000000000000'" \